What Metals Is Brass Made From

 From the lead-free brasses designed for safe plumbing to the high-strength alloys used in aerospace, ongoing innovations continue to expand the possibilities for brass.
 As we've explored, understanding the composition of brass and the impact of different alloying elements is essential for selecting the right material for a specific application.

 Now that you have a comprehensive understanding of what metals make up brass, consider how you might apply this knowledge in your own projects or applications.
-Explore different brass alloys, consult with experts, and leverage the unique properties of this versatile material to achieve your goals.
+Explore different brass alloys, consult with experts, and apply the unique properties of this versatile material to achieve your goals.
 Dive deeper into the world of materials science and discover the possibilities that await!